sidharthmohannair/ardupilot-ros2-sitl-setup/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue?style=flat-square)
 ![Status](https://img.shields.io/badge/Status-Active-success?style=flat-square)

-This repository provides a structured, reproducible, and verifiable guide for building a UAV research and simulation environment.
-It covers the installation and integration of ArduPilot SITL (Software-In-The-Loop), ROS2 (Robot Operating System), MAVROS, and Gazebo.
+A comprehensive, step-by-step guide for setting up a UAV simulation environment using ArduPilot SITL, ROS2 Humble, MAVROS, and Gazebo Harmonic.
+Validated for Ubuntu 22.04, this repository solves common integration issues encountered by researchers and students when building autonomous drone pipelines.

 This guide is designed for students, researchers, and developers who require a validated development workflow before moving to advanced topics such as offboard control, perception pipelines, or swarm coordination.